Description:

 • Identify trends that could be addressed through legislation/policy changes

-• Occasionally draft policy papers, testimony and other written material related to CHNY's advocacy efforts, and testify at hearings
+• Occasionally draft policy papers, testimony, and other written material related to CHNY's advocacy efforts, and testify at hearings

 Qualifications: